 There are 102,000 kids now under 18 and alive in Minnesota who will ultimately die prematurely from smoking.

-The tobacco industry spends $135 million marketing their products each year in Minnesota.
+The tobacco industry spends more than $100 million marketing their products each year in Minnesota.

 What We're Doing

-ACS CAN is working in 2019 to reduce and prevent tobacco use in Minnesota.
+ACS CAN is working to reduce and prevent tobacco use in Minnesota.